The plot of the movie is pretty simple.

 People want to be associated with winners.
 At one level its vanity, and at another it actually does lift them up.

-You can subscribe to the newsletter by clicking here to pay directly.
+You can enter our elite Winner’s Circle by clicking here to subscribe.

 Please forward this article to someone you think might like to read it – thank you!